ranchor/system-design/problems/uber.md

 ### Non-Functional Requirements
 - **Low Latency**: The system should prioritize low latency for ride matching to ensure quick response times for users and drivers.
-- **Strong Consistency**: The system should ensure strong consistency in ride matching to prevent any driver from being assigned multiple rides simultaneously.
 - **High Availability**: The system should be highly available and reliable, minimizing downtime and ensuring that ride requests can be processed 24/7.
+- **Strong/High Consistency**: The system should ensure strong consistency in ride matching to prevent any driver from being assigned multiple rides simultaneously.
-- **High Throughput**: The system should be able to handle high throughput, especially during peak hours or special events.
+- **High Scalability**: The system should be able to handle high throughput, especially during peak hours or special events.
 - **Security**: Implement robust security measures to protect user data, including encryption of sensitive information and authentication mechanisms.

 #### Below the line (out of scope)